Main goal and scope

 Visiting School Academic Certificates

-The students attending the Visiting School will be awarded a certificate by the Architectural Association School of Architecture and a certificate by the Universidad Francisco Marroquín.
+The students attending the Visiting School will be awarded a certificate by the Architectural Association School of Architecture of London and a certificate by the Universidad Francisco Marroquín.